openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgwdseu_0_0.md

 ## Device Configuration

-The following table provides a summary of the 39 configuration parameters available in the FGWDSEU.
+The following table provides a summary of the 39 configuration parameters available in the FGWDSEU-221.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |